-Insert the new O-Cap filter using the other end of the tool.
-Discard the tool after use.
+Insert the new O-Cap filter using the other end of the tool, remove the tool and throw it out.

-☐ Flight mode
+Flight mode

-(hearing aids with Bluetooth® and push button)
+(hearing aids with Bluetooth and push-button)

-When boarding an airplane or entering an area in which it is prohibited to radiate radio signals, for example during flight, flight mode must be activated.
+When boarding an airplane or entering an area in which it is prohibited to radiate radio signals, e.g. during flight, flight mode must be activated.
 The hearing aid will still be working.
-It is only necessary to activate flight mode on one hearing aid, to turn off Bluetooth® on both hearing aids.
-If your hearing aid does not have a push button, you need to turn off your hearing aid.
+It is only necessary to activate flight mode on one hearing aid, to turn off Bluetooth on both hearing aids.
+If your hearing aid does not have a push-button you need to turn off your hearing aid.

-To activate and deactivate

-Press the push button for at least 7 seconds.
+To activate and deactivate Press the push button for at least 7 seconds.
 A jingle confirms your action.